CrayLabs/SmartSim/doc/ensemble.rst

 --------
 Overview
 --------
-SmartSim users have the capability to utilize ML runtimes within a ``Ensemble``.
+SmartSim users have the capability to utilize ML runtimes within an ``Ensemble``.
-Functions accessible through a ``Ensemble`` object support loading ML models (TensorFlow, TensorFlow-lite, PyTorch, and ONNX) and TorchScripts into standalone ``Orchestrators`` or colocated ``Orchestrators`` at application runtime.
+Functions accessible through an ``Ensemble`` object support loading ML models (TensorFlow, TensorFlow-lite, PyTorch, and ONNX) and TorchScripts into standalone ``Orchestrators`` or colocated ``Orchestrators`` at application runtime.